I Took A Month Off + Here's What Happened

 For about 2.5 weeks I spent all of my time in resistance to taking an actual break!

 I didn't think I was such a workaholic.
 I really didn't.
 I thought it'd be easier for me to take 4 weeks off to recalibrate and restore my exhausted adrenals.

 So for 2.5 weeks I resisted going on social media.
 Then wanted to go on social media.
 I resisted writing emails.
 Then wanted to check my emails just to make sure I didn't have a massive amount of unread emails when I returned.
 And so on and so on...

 It wasn't until I finally took a trip with my daughter + dad and stayed in a beach cottage in Maine (with NO agenda) that I was finally able to stop this waffling back and forth and just relax.

 Nature will do that to you.
 It will relax you.
 And so will getting out of your usual, day-to-day routine and environment.
 (I guess that's why they call it a vacation ;))

-On top of my trip to Maine I did yoga nidra every day for 40 days.
-If you're not familiar with yoga nidra, it is the most potent form of rest (aside from sleep itself - however, the words yoga nidra literally translates in sanskrit to yogic sleep.
+In addition to my trip to Maine, I did yoga nidra every day for 40 days.
+If you're not familiar with yoga nidra, it is the most potent form of rest (aside from sleep itself - however, the words yoga nidra literally translate in sanskrit to yogic sleep).